 Filters are manufactured from different materials, with one-use fiberglass filters being most typical.
 Polyester and pleated filters catch more debris but may reduce your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could want to use a HEPA filter, know that's like adding a MERV 16 filter in your heating and cooling equipment.
 It’s extremely doubtful your equipment was designed to run with level of resistance.
-If you’re concerned about indoor air quality in Hillsborough, consider getting a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This product works along with your heating and cooling system.